What is the formula used to calculate the distance travelled by light in a year?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-This gives you the total distance light travels in one year, which is the essence of option B, emphasizing the importance of using the correct units for time and speed to find distance.
+This multiplication gives you the total distance light travels in one year, which is often referred to as a light-year.

 Subscribe